magento/devdocs/src/guides/v2.4/config-guide/remote-storage/config-remote-storage-aws-s3.md

 ### File Operations

-It is highly recommended that you use Magentos file adapter methods in your coding or extension development, regardless of the file storage type.
+It is highly recommended that you use Magento's file adapter methods in your coding or extension development, regardless of the file storage type.
-When using S3 for storage, you should take care not use any file PHP file I/O operations such as `copy`, `rename` or `file_put_contents`, as S3 files are not within the file system.
+When using S3 for storage, you should take care not use any native PHP file I/O operations such as `copy`, `rename` or `file_put_contents`, as S3 files are not within the file system.
 Reference [DriverInterface.php][] for code examples.

 <!-- link definitions -->
 [AWS S3]: https://aws.amazon.com/s3